codexive-zech/awesome-npm-packages-for-developers/README.md

 - [React Icons](https://www.npmjs.com/package/react-icons)

-  > React Icons package allows you to include popular icons in your React projects using ES6 imports.
+  > React Icons is a library that provides a set of icons for React applications.
+It is a popular choice among developers because it offers a simple API and supports many different use cases.

 - [React Joyride](https://www.npmjs.com/package/react-joyride)